YuanWenqing/tensorflow-proto/README.md

 If you want to build library for another version, you MUST:

 * checkout TensorFlow and TensorFlow-Serving source of exact version you want, then sync all proto files
-* change version setting in `build.gradle` for publishing somewhere
+* change version and publish setting in `build.gradle` for publishing somewhere